 It is in the midst of Christ's detailed instructions to His disciples and His warning of coming persecution, that the Lord adds a word of encouragement, "Therefore FEAR NOT," are the Lord's heartening words, "do not fear them, for there will be nothing concealed that will not be revealed, nor hidden that will not be known."

-Truly the Lord Jesus gave His apostles, the nation of Israel, and the Church, the greatest reason to trust in our heavenly Lord, when we are persecuted for His name's sake or face opposition, abuse, harassment, and hatred.
-The secret plans and agendas of evil people who seek to disrupt God's redemptive plan, destroy His eternal Word, scorn His gracious offer of salvation, or assail His blood-bought people, will be exposed and judged - and nothing will be hidden that will not be made known.
+Truly, the Lord Jesus gave His apostles, the nation of Israel, and the Church, the greatest reason to trust in our heavenly Lord when we are persecuted for His name's sake or face opposition, abuse, harassment, and hatred.
+The secret plans and agendas of evil people who seek to disrupt God's redemptive plan, destroy His eternal Word, scorn His gracious offer of salvation, or assail His blood-bought people, will be exposed and judged.
+Nothing will be hidden that will not be made known.

 Let us never forget that the very hairs of our head are all numbered, for Christ loved the Church and gave Himself for us.

 Heavenly Father, thank You for the many things we can learn from the commission Christ gave to His apostles, when He sent them to preach the good news of the kingdom to Israel and empowered them with strength from on high.
 Thank You that in Christ, we have all we need for life and godliness, through the power of the indwelling Spirit of Christ.
 I praise You that in this world of sin and deception, there is nothing concealed that will not be revealed and nothing that is hidden that will not be known and judged appropriately by You.
 Thank You for Your love towards all Your people of faith and help me to live and work for Your praise and glory.
 This I ask in Jesus' name, AMEN.